 In 2013, annual propane consumption for vehicle use was 1,422,839 gallons, which was more than double the consumption in 2012.
-In 2012, annual propane consumption for vehicle use was 694,632 gallons, which was 2 percent lower than consumption in 2011.
-In 2011, annual propane consumption for vehicle use was 709,922 gallons, which was 29 percent lower than consumption in 2010.
-In 2010, annual propane consumption for vehicle use was 995,077 gallons, which was 2 percent lower than consumption in 2009.
+For about six prior years to 2012, consumption fell each year.
+In 2012, annual propane consumption for vehicle use was 2 percent lower than consumption in 2011.
+In 2011, annual propane consumption for vehicle use was 29 percent lower than consumption in 2010.
+In 2010, annual propane consumption for vehicle use was 2 percent lower than consumption in 2009.
 Propane consumption in 2009 was 1 percent lower than consumption in 2008.
 Propane consumption in 2008 was 6 percent lower than consumption in 2007.
 Propane consumption in 2007 was 1 percent lower than consumption in 2006.

 The number of vehicles consuming propane can be found in the report The Number of Registered Vehicles in Nebraska by the Fuel Consumed.